ianartmor/pn_morelan_et_al_2020/README.md

-This github repository contains all the code and processed data necessary to reproduce figures and analysis from Morelan et al 2020.
+This github repository contains all the code and processed data necessary to reproduce figures and analysis from Steenwerth et al 2020.